Temporary erosion and sediment control measures

 TESC Planning and Construction Site Discharge Sampling

-- Implement sediment, erosion, and pollution control measures on site.
+- Implement, inspect, and maintain sediment, erosion, and pollution control measures on site.

-- Report stormwater discharges from construction areas that enter waters of the state.
+- Report stormwater discharge data from construction projects that enter surface waters of the state.

-The Temporary Erosion and Sediment Control Manual (TESCM) describes WSDOT's protocols for meeting SWPPP, discharge monitoring and reporting requirements of the CSWGP.
+The Temporary Erosion and Sediment Control Manual (TESCM) describes WSDOT's procedures for meeting the requirements of the CSWGP.
 A TESC Manual Listserve group has been created for interested parties who wish to receive e-mail announcements on updates to the TESCM.

-WSDOT requires all contractors performing CSWGP related site inspections and/or discharge sampling to have a current Erosion and Sediment Control Lead (CESCL) certification.
+WSDOT requires all staff and contractor personnel performing CSWGP related site inspections and/or discharge sampling to have a current Certification for Erosion and Sediment Control Lead (CESCL).
 Contractor staff seeking certification to perform such activities must receive training from a Department of Ecology approved training provider.

 For more information contact: